Dance is powerful and International Dance Day 2017 is a day to celebrate that.

 I teach tiny tots, children, teenagers and adults.
 Without question, dance matters to them all.
 For little ones, dance classes allow them to start to explore what their imaginations and bodies are capable of.
 In the dance studio, they will begin to understand the need to wait their turn, to be kind to other people and to listen to ideas and instructions.
 Later, children discover the satisfaction that comes from practising and mastering movement and relish the chance to express themselves to music.
 Devoting time to dancing can help stressed teens rediscover a zest for life, helping to put worries about schoolwork, friends or relationships into perspective.
 Meanwhile, adults adore the challenge of a dance class and treat it as their “me time” – whether they are newbies venturing into a beginners’ class or they have danced all their lives.
 Dance matters!

 Every year, an influential member of the global dance community is asked to write an International Dance Day Message.
-International Dance Day 2017 Message was written by American dancer, choreographer, dance theorist and visual artist Trisha Brown, who died aged 80 on 18th March 2017 after a lengthy illness.
+International Dance Day 2017 Message was written by American dancer, choreographer, dance theorist and visual artist Trisha Brown.
+She died, aged 80, on 18 March 2017 after a lengthy illness.

 One of the great explorers of postmodern dance, Trisha Brown created revolutionary, gravity-defying works that shattered illusions about what constituted dance.
 Her early choreography in the 1960s was made for alternative spaces, including rooftops and walls, and her later more conventionally staged movement investigations found the extraordinary in the everyday.
 She established the Trisha Brown Dance Company in 1970 and the troupe is dedicated to the preservation and performance of her work.